cpplibv/libv/LIBV-TODO.md

 frame: split from ui
 ui / frame: remove default own thread, give them an io_service like executor
 ui: setText => set()(Label::Text, "Main Menu");
+ui: skip setter   ^^ () by making it a member instead of a function -> set(Label::Text, "Main Menu");
+ui: component if invalid was, then does nothing on invalidation
 ui: take a look at frame and component events
 ui: component property serialization and validation
 ui: rework renderer - opengl independent api in ui - 4 way: template or linkage or external or dynamic